sgmurphy/wordpress-plugins/user-submitted-posts/readme.txt

 * The option "Multiple Categories" is enabled (for Category field)
 * The option "Use Existing Tags" is enabled (for Tag field)

-If you want to disable the fancy Chosen script for these fields, you can do so by adding the following code snippet to the plugin setting, "Custom Content":
+If you want to disable the fancy Chosen script for these fields, you can do so by adding the following code snippet to your WordPress site:

 `<script>var usp_disable_chosen = true;</script>`

 Save changes and done.
+Also just FYI, here is a guide that explains [how to add custom code to WordPress](https://digwp.com/2022/02/custom-code-wordpress/).

 **How to change the language for Google reCaptcha?**